sleepingkingstudios/stannum/README.md

 Finally, you can combine your constraints into a `Stannum::Contract` to combine multiple validations of your object and its properties.
 Stannum provides pre-defined contracts for asserting on objects, `Array`s, `Hash`es, and even method parameters.

-Stannum also defines the `Stannum::Struct` module for defining structured data entities that are not tied to any framework or datastore.
-Stannum structs have more functionality and a friendlier interface than a core library `Struct`, provide more structure than a `Hash` or hash-like object (such as an `OpenStruct` or `Hashie::Mash`), and are completely independent from the source of the data.
+Stannum also defines the `Stannum::Entity` module for defining structured data entities that are not tied to any framework or datastore.
+Stannum entities have more functionality and a friendlier interface than a core library `Struct`, provide more structure than a `Hash` or hash-like object (such as an `OpenStruct` or `Hashie::Mash`), and are completely independent from the source of the data.
 Need to load seed data from a YAML configuration file, perform operations in a SQL database, cross-reference with a MongoDB data store, and use an in-memory data array for lightning-fast tests?
-A `Stannum::Struct` won't fight you every step of the way.
+A `Stannum::Entity` won't fight you every step of the way.

 ### Why Stannum?

 Stannum is not tied to any framework.
-You can create constraints and contracts to validate Ruby objects and Structs, data structures such as Arrays, Hashes, and Sets, and even framework objects such as `ActiveRecord::Model`s and `Mongoid::Document`s.
+You can create constraints and contracts to validate Ruby objects and Entities, data structures such as Arrays, Hashes, and Sets, and even framework objects such as `ActiveRecord::Model`s and `Mongoid::Document`s.

 Still, most projects and applications use one framework to handle their data.
 Why use Stannum constraints?